JacobShepherd5735/Oklahoma_Municipal_Water_Dashboard/README.md

 ```
 python scrape_water_rates_data.py
 ```
-Output will be written with the filename "water_rates.csv"
+Two data outputs will be written, one with the filename "water_rates.csv" and the other with the filename "water_rates_monthyear.csv," along with a log to track any issues that occurred when the scraper script ran.

 ### 6. Automation Workflow
 A Windows Task Scheduler job can run the scraper at whatever frequency you desire.
 For this project, the Windows Task Scheduler job is set to run quarterly.